25HoursaDay/commissioned-resources/25Embed/README.md

 `);
 ```
 Put your [config.js](https://github.com/25HoursaDay/commissioned-resources/blob/main/25Embed/config.js) file url where it says "path to config file", and put the [25Embed](https://github.com/25HoursaDay/commissioned-resources/blob/main/25Embed/latest.js) file url where it says "path to 25Embed file".

 ## Settings
 The [config.js](https://github.com/25HoursaDay/commissioned-resources/blob/main/25Embed/config.js) file is the file where your 25Embed settings are held.
 If you would like to change your config file to enable/disable the default settings, you must create your own [config.js](https://github.com/25HoursaDay/commissioned-resources/blob/main/25Embed/config.js) file with the settings adjusted to your liking.

 ### Settings list
 25Embed has many varius settings, some are very important to how 25Embed works (such as allowSameHost), but others are purly for fun (like rickRoll).
 Here you will find a complete list of all settings, what they do, and how they work.

+# More protection
+If you want your content to be even more safe, be sure to add the html tags to your html file

 # History
 I first thought of the concept of 25Embed back when I was not so technologically inclined, when I would just embed things into google sites.